 OCTA policy is to invest only in high quality instruments as permitted by the Code, subject to the limitations of this Investment Policy.
-If an eligible security already contained in the Authority's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three Nationally Recognized Statistical Rating Organizations (NRSROs), then the security will be handled under the provisions of Credit Rating Actions.
+If an eligible security already contained in the Authority's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three Nationally Recognized Statistical Rating Organizations (NRSROs), or a purchase is made of a security already on "Negative Credit Watch" (Credit Watch) by any of the three NRSROs, which is permitted under this Investment Policy, then the security will be handled under the provisions of Credit Rating Actions.
 Percentage holding limits and credit quality minimums in this section are applicable at the time of purchase.